Content workflow: Why it's important and how you can create one for yourself

 • Employees with content responsibilities are clearly accountable

-Your company's content workflow may look different from another's.
+What’s more, your company's content workflow may look different from another's.
 It all depends on the content types you create, what your team of content creators looks like, and other aspects of your business processes.

 How to develop a content workflow

-• People: Who is responsible for ensuring that the client’s content is accurate, timely, on-brand, consistent, contextual, and so forth?
+• People: Who is responsible for ensuring that the content is accurate, timely, on-brand, consistent, contextual, and so forth?

-A content workflow is not just a “nice to have” thing that you create when you have time.
-It’s essential to creating quality content consistently without wasting time or money.
-In fact, there are some risks to working without a content workflow.
+A content workflow is not just a ‘nice to have’ thing that you create when you have time.
+It’s essential to creating quality content consistently — without wasting time or money.

 The risks of working without a content workflow

-When working without a clear plan of action or defined content workflow, there’s the potential for web projects to suffer or fail from the earliest stage.
-People and processes sit at the heart of content workflows.
-When you don’t take both of these elements into account when creating content, things can get messy.
+When working without a clear plan of action or defined content workflow, there’s the potential for content projects to suffer or fail from the earliest stage.

 Without a defined workflow that includes who does which task in what order, there can't be a clear hand-off from one team member to another.
 For example, if your copywriter doesn't know who they need to send their draft to next, the draft will stay stuck in limbo and may not be completed in time for the publish date.